Public Law Libraries: Selected Readings

 State and local public law libraries around the country are exploring alternative organization, management, and funding models for providing legal information to attorneys, courts, and the public.

-Other states' law library, self-help, and access to justice programs may provide useful road maps.
+Other states' public law library organizational models and self-help and access to justice program initiatives may be useful road maps:

 If you're new to legal reference or legal research work, the Law Library Workshop 2012 PDF may serve as an introduction to the work Oregon county law libraries do.
 You can find this PDF on our Public Librarian Resources webpage.